Bio

 Music

-I’ve been making music for as long as I’ve been making anything else.
-Release is an acoustic singer/songwriter record on all major streaming platforms.
-MathOnTape is electronic music explorations (dirty analog synths, tape texture) branded as a project so I can work both the audio and the visual identity together.
+Release is an acoustic singer/songwriter record on all major streaming platforms, sequenced as an emotional arc the way a DJ would build a set.
+MathOnTape is electronic music explorations branded as a project so I can work both the audio and the visual identity together.
+Neither has a commercial goal.
+They are practice.

 The New Material

 The worst loss was a novel.
 Months of New City ideation distributed across dozens of sessions, the continuity severed when the sessions closed.
-That loss built the Savepoint Protocol.
+That loss built the Savepoint Syntax.
 The first version failed immediately.
 Three more before the structure held.
 Then the same problem surfaced in code: contributors contradicting each other’s architectural decisions.
-That produced the Formwork Protocol.
+That produced FormWork.

-The failure modes weren’t new.
-Joints that can’t carry load, context that drifts when nobody maintains fidelity to it, structures that break when the people operating them can’t see what’s already been decided.
-I’ve been solving that problem since construction sites.
-The tools change.
-The engineering doesn’t.
+The failure modes were not new.
+Joints that cannot carry load, context that drifts when nobody maintains fidelity to it, structures that break when the people operating them cannot see what has already been decided.
+I have been solving that problem since construction sites.
+That corpus, three years of sessions and thousands of conversations, became the raw material this site was compiled from.
+The tools are different now, but the engineering is the same engineering I learned watching my father coordinate fifty trades.